r3aloxl0rd/soc-lab/README.md

 ### SIEM
 Wazuh was chosen because it's open-source, advanced, and easy to setup.
 ### Attacking Software
-The only specialized piece of software I needed was [BurpSuite](https://portswigger.net/burp), in order to manipulate requests made to the DVWA machine.
+The only specialized piece of software I needed was [Burp Suite](https://portswigger.net/burp), in order to manipulate requests made to the DVWA machine.
 Otherwise, I did not need any specialized software to find out vulnerabilities or exploit them.

 ## Vulnerabilities
 The vulnerabilities demonstrated in this lab project are well-known, common and easily reproducible.
 Not every potential attack vector is exploited, as that would exceed the scope of the project; the point is to showcase a straightforward attack path.